 Banner Ad Objectives

-So there are several ways a banner ad can be successful.
-Consequently, there is several ways advertisers measure banner ad success.
-Advertisers look at:
+There are several ways a banner ad can be successful and, consequently, there are also several ways advertisers measure banner ad success.
+Advertisers can explore the following KPIs:

 - Impressions: This is the number of times a particular web page has been requested from the server.
 Advertisers are interested in page views because they indicate the number of visitors who could have seen the banner ad.

-- Click-through rate (CTR): This describes the ratio of page views to clicks.
+- Click-Through Rate (CTR): This describes the ratio of page views to clicks.
 It is expressed as the percentage of total visitors to a particular page who actually clicked on the banner ad.
-The typical click-through-rate is something under 1 percent, and click-through rates significantly higher than that are very rare.
+The typical click-through rate is something under 1%, meaning that CTRs above this higher are very rare.

-- Cost per sale: This is the measure of how much advertising money is spent on making one sale.
+- Cost Per Sale: This is the measure of how much advertising money is spent on making one sale.
 Advertisers use different means to calculate this, depending on the ad and the product or service.
-Many advertisers keep track of visitor activity using Internet cookies.
+Many advertisers keep track of visitor activity using cookies.
 This technology allows the site to combine shopping history with information about how the visitor originally came to the site.

 What Makes a Banner Ad Effective?

-- The majority of advertising exposure occurs when the audience’s attention is focused elsewhere, such as while browsing a web site.
-Regardless of measured click-through rates, banner ads still create a favorable attitude toward the ad due to repeated exposure.
+- The majority of advertising exposure occurs when the audience’s attention is focused elsewhere, such as while browsing a website.
+Regardless of measured click-through rates, banner ads still usually create a favourable attitude toward the ad due to repeated exposure.

-- Banner ads have the ability to hyper-target by age, lifestyle, and geography better than most other mediums.
+- Banner ads have the ability to hyper-target by age, lifestyle, and geography better than almost all other mediums.